Iasmina012/URL-Shortener-With-Analytics/README.md

 # URL-Shortener-With-Analytics

-The following project is written in **Rust** using **Actix-Web** and **SQLx + SQLite**, it provides both a RESTful API and a simple web interface using **HTML**, **CSS** and **JavaScript**.
+The following project is written in **Rust** using **Actix-Web** and **SQLx + SQLite**.
+It provides both a RESTful API and a simple web interface using **HTML**, **CSS** and **JavaScript**.
+The user authentication process is handled through **Firebase**.

 **Status**

 Development in Progress...

-- Implemented: MVP (shorten with and without custom slug and redirect URLs), Analytics (qr code generator, expiration date, clicks, unique visitors, geographic location), Requirements (RESTful API with endpoints for shortening, redirecting and analytics, short code generation [6-8 characters, alphanumeric], rate limiter, DB for URLs and click events, collision detection and handling, web dashboard showing all links and statistics), Authentication
+- `MVP` (shorten URLs with/without custom slug and redirect them);
+- `Analytics` (QR code generator, expiration date, clicks, unique visitors, geographic location);
+- `Requirements` (RESTful API with endpoints for shortening, redirecting and analytics, short code generation [6-8 characters, alphanumeric], rate limiter, DB for URLs and click events, collision detection and handling, web dashboard showing all URLs and statistics);
-- Soon to be implemented: Fun Stuff (filtering, charts, slug trends)
+- `Authentication`
+- `Filtering` -> **coming soon**

 ## Description

-**URL Shortener with Analytics** is a full-stack Rust project that transforms long URLs into shorter, shareable URLs while collecting basic analytics.
+**URL Shortener with Analytics** is a full-stack web application written in Rust that transforms long URLs into short, easy to share URLs while collecting and providing different analytics.

-Users can shorten links, create custom slugs, view different statistics (total clicks, unique visitors, geographic location), generate QR codes and set expiration dates.
+Authenticated users can create shorter URLs with optional custom slugs and expiration dates, view and manage all their previously created URLs and access per-URL analytics such as total clicks, unique visitors and geographic distribution of visitors.
+Each shortened URL also supports automatic QR code generation, which can be previewed and downloaded directly from the interface.

+The application includes a complete URL management system where users can view all of their generated URLs in a dashboard, inspect statistics for each one on demand and delete URLs when they are no longer needed.
+In addition, a dedicated Trends tab provides a global overview of URLs' performance, allowing users to explore trends across all URLs such as search by slug, filter popular URLs based on visitors and clicks activity, sort results by slug, expiration date or number of clicks and visitors.

-The project demonstrates key backend concepts such as HTTP request handling, database management and asynchronous programming.
+The project demonstrates key backend concepts such as RESTful API design, authentication using Firebase, HTTP request handling, rate limiting, collision detection and handling, database management and asynchronous programming.
+Analytics collection and retrieval are handled asynchronously to ensure performance and scalability.
 All of this can be found in a single, lightweight service.

 ### Why This Project?

 URL Shorteners with Analytics address many real-world engineering challenges:
+- Integrating a frontend interface with a RESTful backend in a clean architecture;
+- Implementing authentication and authorization to protect user resources;
+- Ensuring database integrity, consistency and security;
-- Preventing slug collisions;
+- Preventing slug collisions while maintaining short, readable URLs;
+- Protecting the service from abuse using rate limiting mechanisms;
-- Handling high traffic efficiently;
+- Handling high traffic efficiently and safely through asynchronous request processing;
-- Ensuring database integrity and security;
+- Designing and collecting analytics data such as click events, unique visitors and geographic distribution;
-- Presenting analytics data clearly.
+- Presenting analytics data clearly and intuitively through a web dashboard;

-It’s a complete **end-to-end web service** built entirely with Rust.
+- Managing URLs lifecycle through deletion.

 ## System Architecture

 The chosen architecture follows a **modular**, **layered design** that separates concerns between the web interface, API logic, database layer, and storage.
 This makes the project easier to understand, extend, and maintain.

 This architecture strikes a balance between **simplicity** and **scalability**, making it ideal for small to medium web services, educational projects, or prototypes that could later evolve into production grade systems.